uqlibrary/technology-training/R/ggplot2_intro/ggplot2_intro.md

 ```

 This is great to automate the export process for each plot in your
-script, but `ggsave()` also has extra options, like setting the DPI,
+script, but `ggsave()` also has extra options, like setting the resolution or "dots per inch" (DPI),
 which is useful for getting the right resolution for a specific use.
 For
 example, to export a plot for your presentation: